 - The Royal Dutch/Shell Group of Companies in SEC and DOJ investigations, securities class actions and shareholder derivative actions arising out of Shell’s proved oil and gas reserves recategorization.

 - Dollar General Corporation in securities class actions, shareholder derivative actions and an SEC investigation related to Dollar General’s 2001 restatement.

 - MicroStrategy Inc. in an SEC investigation relating to the company’s restatement of accounting for sales of computer software.

-- Former CEO of Valeant Pharmaceuticals in government investigations relating to the company’s restatement and sales practices.
+- Former CEO of Valeant Pharmaceuticals in government investigations and civil securities class actions and other litigation relating to the company’s restatement and sales practices.

 - Outside Board members and Audit Committee of a healthcare company in government investigations relating to accounting and FCPA issues.

 - Former senior financial executive of Lumber Liquidators in securities class action, shareholder derivative litigation, and government investigations arising from reports of tainted flooring products.

 - Former senior executive of a biotech company in securities class actions, shareholder derivative litigation and an SEC investigation arising from the actions of certain investor and public relations firms hired by the company.

 - Successful defense of a former senior financial executive of Fannie Mae in multiple securities class actions and other civil litigation arising out of the financial crisis.